Epaulette: Modern derivations

 Today, epaulettes have mostly been replaced by a five-sided flap of cloth called a shoulder board, which is sewn into the shoulder seam and the end buttoned like an epaulette.

 From the shoulder board was developed the shoulder mark, a flat cloth tube that is worn over the shoulder strap and carries embroidered or pinned-on rank insignia.
 The advantages of this are the ability to easily change the insignia as occasions warrant.

 Airline pilot uniform shirts generally include cloth flattened tubular epaulettes having cloth or bullion braid stripes, attached by shoulder straps integral to the shirts.
 The rank of the wearer is designated by the number of stripes: traditionally four for a captain, three for senior first officer or first officer, and two for either a first officer or second officer.
 However, rank insignia are airline specific.
 For example, at some airlines, two stripes denote junior first officer and one stripe second officer (cruise or relief pilot).
 Airline captains' uniform caps usually will have a braid pattern on the bill.
 These uniform specifications change depending on the company's policy.

+Military-inspired civilian clothing became popular in the first decade of the 2000s, including epaulettes on shirts.